ryardley/pdsl/README.md

 extant(undefined); // false
 ```

-PDSL is quicker to type, expresses intent and is a fair bit shorter.

-UPDATE: In fact this is so common that from v4+ PDSL provides an extant predicate:
+PDSL is quicker to type, expresses intent and is a fair bit shorter but in PDSL we like things even shorter and this is so common in programming that PDSL now provides an extant predicate:

 ```js
 const extant = p`_`;